M7OCM/890/README.md

 I've jumped the gun recently calling it finished.
 Lets just say there could be a few minor revisions coming, but they will not effect the main engine so to speak.
 AGC Mode/Reg Editor is a revelation - its handed full control to the user and eliminates the previous gain issues that plagued AM.

-v2.1.2 Release TBC soon.
-NOAA Monitor removed, didn't work effectively in the first instance; added TX CTCSS/DCS to Key Action; works in harmony with key * "reverse frequency", (eg for setting tone on repeater input frequency).
-Reset keys mandatory.
+v2.1.2 released 05032024 (2 bin files standard plus aero) NOAA Monitor removed, didn't work effectively; added TX CTCSS/DCS to Key Action; works in harmony with key */RP "reverse frequency", (eg for setting tone on repeater input frequency).
+Reset keys is mandatory.
+Menu #66 (note #66 as NOAA menu item removed, was #67 in previous versions).

-v2.1.1k released 04032024 added another Key Action: Bandwidth, adjusted default keys to my own, reset Menu #67 to use or remap own.
-See **Instructions** below.

-v2.1.1 released 03032024 After installing this firmware please "Reset Keys" (Menu #67), this is required as changes have been made to the Key Action code.
-After that, just map buttons as per your preference 👍 Flashlight Mode code removed completely.

-v2.1.0 released 27022024, mainly cosmetic.
-Finalising code prior to completion of project.

 ![20240302_152730](https://github.com/M7OCM/890/assets/128899149/c89a7577-7597-4911-934a-d8ebfddd10e9)